julianhamatrio-debug/Spinach_plant_monitor_script/README.md

 5. Final Application Functionality

 The final code represents a robust, user-friendly, and stable phenotyping tool.
 It successfully overcomes the challenges of color-based segmentation and unstable live video by using a combination of precise HSV tuning, morphological operations (erosion/dilation), and intelligent data stabilization (smoothing and "best frame" analysis).

+(SETTING UP THE APIs)
+Google Sheets API Setup (credentials.json)

+-This is for the google_sheets_logger.py script.

+Enable the "Google Sheets API" and "Google Drive API" on your account.

+Create a "Service Account".

+Download the service account's key file.
+Rename this file to credentials.json and place it in the same directory as the Python scripts.

+Create a new Google Sheet (e.g., "Spinach Growth Log").

+Click the "Share" button on the sheet.

+Find the client_email address inside your credentials.json file (it looks like ...gserviceaccount.com).

+Paste this email into the "Share" dialog and give it "Editor" permissions.